-Frequently Asked Questions: Edmodo, Choice Boards, IXL, and ISNs
+Frequently Asked Questions: Canvas, Choice Boards, and IXL

 How we communicate.
-Edmodo is where I will post homework, grades, announcements, etc. You will also use it for submitting electronic copies of your homework (as pictures or attached documents).
+Canvas is our learning management system (LMS) where I will post homework, grades, announcements, etc. You will also use it for submitting electronic copies of your homework.
 This app is absolutely critical for completing your work each week.

 It’s FREE.
-Yes, there are other programs similar to Edmodo that provide the same functions, but I believe that being a good steward of money extends to business as well, and I love to save parents money when I can.
-By using Edmodo, there are no additional costs passed on to parents.
+Yes, there are other programs similar to Canvas that provide the same functions, but I believe that being a good steward of money extends to business as well, and I love to save parents money when I can.
+By using Canvas, there are no additional costs passed on to parents.

 Students and parents.
-There is an app for students and an app for parents.
-You will need to set up the student account first, then I can provide you with the parent code.
-Please keep up with your username and password – I suggest writing it down in MULTIPLE places (ISN, binder, phone, planner, etc.)
+While there is an app/website for students, there is no separate app/website for parents.
+You will need to set up the student account, then parents will use that same username and password to log in to check on their child’s progress.
+Please keep up with your username and password – I suggest writing it down in MULTIPLE places (binder, phone, planner, etc.)

 Choice Boards